charlesvill/ObsidianVault/ObsidianVault/CS50/Flask.md

 #### Post and Get
 - post methods on flask allow you to not display the server request like the GET method would
-- this is important if you're entering a password or
+- this is important if you're entering a password that you dont want displayed in the url like a google search would in a GET method post
+- for post, you need to change the request fn from `request.args.get` to `request.form.get`